kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 }
 ```

-Below is a code on how to detect the implemented interfaces for the KIP-7 token contract deployed on Kaia using member method of KIP7.
+Below is a code on how to detect the implemented interfaces for the KIP-7 token contract deployed on Klaytn using member method of KIP7.

 ```javascript
 // test.js